 The best OLED TV overall is the LG G1, which uses a new 'OLED evo' panel to provide brighter images than LG's other OLED TVs, making its Dolby Vision HDR performance better than ever.
 That's combined with LG's latest generation of image processing, one of the best smart TV platforms, and HDMI 2.1 connectivity on all four ports, including 4K 120Hz and Variable Refresh Rate support, so it's totally future-proof and just as friendly for games as it is for movies.

-The best OLED TV for cinephiles is the Panasonic HZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.
+We still think one of the best OLED TVs for cinephiles is the Panasonic JZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.